brooksmarka/hello-world/README.md

 # hello-world
 This is my first repository

-I am completely new to this and potentially looking into making this a career change from software sales.
+I am completely new to this and am currently enrolled in bloc.io.
+Excited to start learning!
 Cheers!